 One of the first explorations, concerning the performance of single mirror approaches as in Fig.1, has been carried out In [2].
 It included designs with a naked flat display and with a flat display with a thin correction lens.
 The angular resolution achieved was about 1.5 arcmin for a design including a lens.
 For the design without a lens, an explicit number was not given but from the contrast curves it appears to be about 3 arcmin.
 The fields of view (FOV) provided were about $\pm 10^{\circ}$ (20° total).

-This is about what could so far be expected with planar displays.
-Some modest improvement may be gained if image distortion is taken care of by pre-compensation in the display image, which has meanwhile become common and efficient method with electronic cameras.
+This is about what can be expected with planar displays.
+Some modest improvement may be gained if image distortion is taken care of by pre-compensation in the display image.